 Late work: I do not accept late work (research papers, exams, weekly assignments etc).
-I do not allow students to re-take exams, or to re-write research papers.
+I do not allow students to re-take exams, or to re-write research papers (this is why the calendar is so specific).
 Please talk to me in the case of severe medical emergencies.